-All vacation rental owners are aiming for the same goal: to take bookings for their home and make a successful business out of their rental.
+All vacation rental owners are aiming for the same goal:

 In recent years, in light of high commissions charged by online travel agencies and given the changing nature of how travelers book their accommodation, online marketing can really help owners to stand out from the crowd and generate more direct bookings.